NZLouislu/jira-md-sync/examples/README.md

 ## Important Notes

-### Why No Updates by Default?
+### Why No Updates?

+This tool is **create-only** by design:

 1. **Avoid Conflicts** - Content in Jira may have been modified by others
-2. **One-way Sync** - Jira is the source of truth, Markdown is the export format
+2. **One-way Sync** - Jira is the source of truth, Markdown is for bulk creation
 3. **Safety** - Prevents accidental overwriting of important data

-### When to Use Update Mode?

-**Only use `md-to-jira:update` in these cases:**
-- ✅ Testing format conversion functionality
-- ✅ Verifying markdown to Jira rendering
+**Recommended Workflow:**
+- Use markdown for quick bulk creation of issues
-- ✅ Development and debugging
+- Manage and update issues in Jira UI

-**Do NOT use in these cases:**
-- ❌ Production environment
-- ❌ Team collaboration projects
-- ❌ Issues that have been edited by others
+- Export from Jira for backup/documentation

 ## Test Files